Clean and safe environment

 Reducing flood risks and reducing the risk related to other climate-related disasters – investment

-The need to concentrate the infrastructure and knowledge base for further innovation, development and research in this field will be taken into account when building the necessary energy-efficient research infrastructure, including seed, nursery and forest-protection infrastructures.
+The need to concentrate the infrastructure and knowledge base for further innovation, development and research in this field will be considered when building the necessary energy-efficient research infrastructure, including seed, nursery, and forest-protection infrastructures.

 Urban waste water discharge and treatment projects – investment

-The investment will finance the construction of additional front-to-end waste water systems with a net zero energy use and the renewal of additional front-to-end waste water system to lead to a decrease in average energy use by at least 10%.
+The investment shall finance the construction of additional front-to-end waste water systems with a net zero energy use and the renewal of additional front-to-end waste water system to lead to a decreased average energy use by at least 10 % (solely by energy efficiency measures and not by material changes or changes in load).

-The projects to be implemented by the municipalities selected through the call for proposals will focus on waste water systems contributing to Natura 2000 sites and water protection areas.
+The investments shall focus on projects concerning waste water systems contributing to Natura 2000 sites and water protection areas.

 Drinking water supply and savings projects – investment